Services

 - Security for lending - If security is provided, the loan is known as a secured loan and the loan can be secured against, for example, property of a borrower (in the form of a legal charge), or business and assets of the borrower (in the form of a debenture), which then becomes a secured debt owed to the lender.

-Secure loans will typically either involve a charge over a property or the assets of a company.
+Secured loans will typically either involve a charge over a property or the assets of a company or its shares.
 With a fixed charge over assets or a debenture the legal charge document will need to be registered at Companies House.
 A charge registered at Companies House tells the world that a lender has rights.
-With security over real estate, to protect the lender the charge will need to be registered at HM Land Registry.
-It is not just banks and building societies who can register charges – private individuals and companies can as well.
+With security over property, to protect the lender the charge will need to be registered at HM Land Registry.
+It is not just banks and building societies who can register charges - private individuals and companies can as well.

 We register new charges and report on existing charges that could have a negative impact for you.